ljoonal/CVR-Plugins/README.md

 Allows you to toggle to a third person mode with a keybind, and zoom in and out with your mouse scrollwheel.

 This is quite heavily WIP still, expect jank!
-It's currently being reworked to work more closely like the one I made for VRC.

 ### KeyRebinder